MEDP33100/project-1-itsfeiil/README.md

 ## Features

-- List the key features of the project, including:
+- key features of the project, including:
-    - **Animations**: Describe the animations you implemented (e.g., CSS transitions, GSAP effects).
+    - **Animations**: CSS transitions, GSAP effects for the quiz and button clicking/hovering.
-    - **Sound Effects**: Specify where sound effects are used and how they enhance the user experience.
+    - **Sound Effects**: Soundeffects for the actions in one of the step of the tea ceremony to make it more realistic for users.
-    - **User-triggered Events**: Explain how users interact with the page (e.g., clicking, scrolling, hovering) and how the page responds.
+    - **User-triggered Events**: Users can scroll and click/ hover onto bottoms for further info or instructions.
-    - **Responsive Design**: Explain how the design adapts to different devices (e.g., desktop, tablet, mobile).
+    - **Responsive Design**: Fits all pages on desktop, tablet, and mobile.

 ## Technologies Used

 - List the technologies and tools used in the project:
     - **Languages**: HTML, CSS, JavaScript
-    - **Libraries**: (e.g., GSAP for animations)
+    - **Libraries**: GSAP
     - **Other**: GitHub Pages for hosting, Figma for design

 ## Live Demo